imokweb/ngx-clerk/README.md

 ## Remaining Tasks

-While `ngx-clerk` aims to provide a comprehensive solution for integrating Clerk into Angular applications, there are several areas that are still under development:
+While `ngx-clerk-iliad` aims to provide a comprehensive solution for integrating Clerk into Angular applications, there are several areas that are still under development:

 - Enhanced API for Custom Pages.
 - Implement support for Organization multidomain and proxy features.
 - Add support for Server-Side Rendering (SSR) and Static Site Generation (SSG).

-We welcome contributions and suggestions from the community to help us address these tasks and improve `ngx-clerk`.
+We welcome contributions and suggestions from the community to help us address these tasks and improve `ngx-clerk-iliad`.